PeerAssets/pacli/README.md

 derive a new address from STRING, useful for P2TH experimentations

-> pacli deck search $DECK_ID
+> pacli deck search $KEY

-search for deck by it's ID
+search for deck by key, can be deck_id, name, issuer, issue_mode or else

 > pacli deck info $DECK_ID